89luca89/pakkero/README.md

 **GDB relocates the heap to the end of the bss section**

-This type of check is not easily done in Go because *go does not support pointer arithmetics*, CGO should be the way, but would make it dynamically linked for the C part (or twice the size if statically linked)
+This type of check is not easily done in Go because *go does not support pointer arithmetic*, CGO should be the way, but would make it dynamically linked for the C part (or twice the size if statically linked)

 ### Making difficult to reverse